maupzilla/Voron-backup/README.md

 # Voron-backup

-This is my Fysetc Voron 2.4 r2 350 back up.
+This is my Fysetc Voron 2.4 r2 350 back-up.